Zoooook/Trolls/README.md

 Step 2: ???
 Step 3: Profit

 For best results, rename file to svchost.ahk and compile to .exe, then run directly on victim's computer from thumb drive.
+Or, put it in their startup folder if you think they won't notice.

 MouseJump is set to randomly move the victim's mouse every 5 minutes, within a range of -500 to +500 pixels in both axes.
 Tune parameters to your preferences, or randomize the time delay, a la [Annoy-a-tron](http://www.thinkgeek.com/product/b278/).